Obsessive Compulsive Disorder (OCD)

 The PCH OCD Treatment Clinic recognizes that this disorder is a serious and debilitating neuropsychiatric condition that requires a highly specialized and comprehensive treatment approach.
 In order to overcome and restore quality of life in persons with OCD, treatment needs to be individualized to meet each person’s specific symptoms and the functional impairment that those symptoms cause.
-At PCH, a personalized treatment plan is developed and employed that addresses each patient’s unique OCD presentation.
+At PCH, a personalized treatment plan is developed and employed that addresses each client’s unique OCD presentation.
 PCH Treatment Center offers an empirically supported core OCD program that relies on Exposure and Response Prevention (ERP), the gold standard therapeutic approach for Obsessive Compulsive Disorder.
 ERP is then supplemented with Cognitive Therapy, another treatment of choice for OCD and anxiety-based disorders, alongside pharmacological management (medication) as appropriate.

 In addition to these cognitive and behavioral staples, PCH integrates cutting-edge complementary interventions to address co-existing psychiatric conditions that frequently accompany Obsessive Compulsive Disorder.
 Mood disorders (depression or Bipolar Disorder), psychological trauma and personality issues frequently co-occur with OCD.
 In fact, Rachman proposed that depression may provide an avenue though which the disorder develops, suggesting that depressed mood may amplify the misappraisal of intrusive thoughts.
 Each client works with a team of experienced doctoral-level therapists and residential counselors trained in the delivery of ERP.
-The treatment team provides continuous support and guidance in a safe and supportive milieu for those patients who require the most immersive OCD treatment with residential option due to the severity of their condition.
+The treatment team provides continuous support and guidance in a safe and supportive milieu for those clients who require the most immersive OCD treatment with residential option due to the severity of their condition.
 PCH also offers a Day Treatment Program for those who can benefit from a stepped-down version of the immersive program and for those who are ready to transition to a less acute level of care.
 The PCH team also includes a psychiatrist for the pharmacological management of OCD and related disorders.

 Typically, the entire family is affected due to the nature of the disorder and the behavioral accommodation family members develop over time to cope with their family member’s OCD.
 Accordingly, family involvement is an integral part of the Obsessive Compulsive Disorder treatment program at PCH.